 Also, when it comes to image manipulation, Glide (whether or not the grid continues to pan, zoom, or rotate after you stop moving the mouse) can now be toggled on or off as a preference.

 We rewrote the CAE exporters for CFX, Cobalt, Fluent, SC/Tetra, and STAR-CD to dovetail with the addition to Pointwise's CAE Plugin API (www.pointwise.com/plugins) of new face-based data structures.
 The updated CAE Plugin API allows you to more easily write CAE export plugins for solvers that use face-based, rather than node-based, data.

 Global grid and flow attributes (for example, freestream Mach number and units) now can be set and exported for the CAE solvers that support them.
 This capability is available in both the GUI and the Glyph scripting language.

 Current customers will have access to all these features via the Downloads page on our website (www.pointwise.com/downloads) as soon as the software is released.
 Watch for a special issue of The Connector announcing its availability.

-Prospective customers who are interested in trying these new features (and more) should request a no-cost evaluation license at www.pointwise.com/free.
+Prospective customers who are interested in trying these new features (and more) should request a no-cost evaluation license at info.pointwise.com/pointwise-free-trial.